 This original Florida roadside attraction still thrills, especially in the spring and early summer when its rookery fills with hundreds of nesting birds.
 The gators and crocs are well-presented with lots of information as well as entertainment.

-Anastasia State Park is a stone’s throw from historic St. Augustine and offers 139 shady, secluded campsites near a 4-mile long white-sand beach that shimmers in the sun.
+Anastasia State Park is a stone’s throw from historic St. Augustine and offers 139 cozy campsites on a four-mile-long pristine beach that shimmers in the Florida sun.